 No doubt, full-scope product design is not the way to start light-headedly.
-First of all, we had to analyze how design provided in outsorce differs from product design provided in-house.
+First of all, we had to analyze how the design provided in outsource differs from the product design provided in-house.
 Let’s look over some insights together.

 Being a team with a broad portfolio of outsource projects and having studied the experience of our clients as well as plenty of successful product companies, we have marked out the following points needing consideration.

-– In outsource design you need to have good skills of getting dip into the business goals and correspondent wishes of your client.
-In fact, if you are lucky you get a clear task supported with outlined target audience of the final product, perhaps marketing plan and ideas on client’s stylistic preferences.
-In other cases, you will get just a general line containing highly blurred task like “I want you to design a social network for drivers” and that is the part of the job to get all the details of how the clients sees it.
-It can be done by designers, sales and project managers, but whoever the doer of this vital job is, it is the only way to make the process of collaboration on the stage of design smooth and resultative.
+In outsource design you need to have good skills of getting dip into the business goals and correspondent wishes of your client.
+In fact, if you are lucky you get a clear task supported with an outlined target audience of the final product, perhaps a marketing plan and ideas on the client’s stylistic preferences.
+In other cases, you will get just a general line containing highly blurred tasks like “I want you to design a social network for drivers” and that is the part of the job to get all the details of how the clients see it.
+It can be done by designers, sales, and project managers, but whoever the doer of this vital job is, it is the only way to make the process of collaboration on the stage of design smooth and resultative.

-– In product design accomplished in-house all the scope of stages from ideization up to sophisticated testing and maintenance is done by one team.
-This means that designers get more chances of being involved into all the phases of strategical decision-making upon the product which is even more creative and analytical job but at the same time requiring more diverse skills and much higher responsibility.
+In product design accomplished in-house all the scope of stages from ideation up to sophisticated testing and maintenance is done by one team.
+This means that designers get more chances of being involved in all the phases of strategical decision-making upon the product which is an even more creative and analytical job but at the same time requiring more diverse skills and much higher responsibility.

 – Full-scope in-house product design goes much further than actual design tasks.
-It includes all the creative cycle, with complex of tactic and strategic plans, ideas on commercialization and promotion, budgeting and content marketing, product philosophy and full-scope branding and so on and so forth.
-It means that the team will need diverse specialists that will establish solid foundation of specific skills strengthening design and bringing effective product into life.
+It includes all the creative cycle, with complex tactics and strategic plans, ideas on commercialization and promotion, budgeting and content marketing, product philosophy and full-scope branding, and so on and so forth.
+It means that the team will need diverse specialists that will establish a solid foundation of specific skills strengthening design and bringing an effective product into life.

-– In product design the creators are the stakeholders.
-This certainly means deeper involvement of all the participants into creative process and at the same time more responsibilities.
+– In in-house product design the creators are the stakeholders.
+This certainly means deeper involvement of all the participants in the creative process and at the same time more responsibilities.

-– Product design suggests deep concentration on one project and one aim for a long time while outsource projects can be different and support the feeling of refreshment.
-Should be said, none of the ways is better or worse, they are just different and sometimes what is one designers’ meat is other designer’s poison according to the individual peculiarities of nature and creative approach.
+– Product design in-house suggests a deep concentration on one project and one aim for a long time while outsourcing projects can be different and support the feeling of refreshment.
+Should be said, none of the ways is better or worse, they are just different, and sometimes what is one designers’ meat is another designer’s poison according to the individual peculiarities of nature and creative approach.

 To sum up, in outsource design you are a vital part of the product creation and support while in product design you are actually in the heart of all the processes being not a part but the whole story.
 In outsource design you are a sort of hired executive while in product design you are a stakeholder with all the responsibilities of this not-so-easy job.

-Considering all those issues, we have decided to know it first hand: the work was organized in several direction so that our team could obtain as broad experience of full product cycle as possible and it could bring us even closer to the pains, problems and pitfalls which our clients tackle on their way.
-We have set the purpose to create products helpful for their target audience and adding some social value as well as giving us comprehensive experience of full path of goal-centered design.
+Considering all those issues, we have decided to know it first hand: the work was organized in several directions so that our team could obtain as broad experience of the full product cycle as possible and it could bring us even closer to the pains, problems, and pitfalls which our clients tackle on their way.
+We have set the purpose to create products helpful for their target audience and adding some social value as well as giving us the comprehensive experience of the full path of goal-centered design.

-So, the directions in which we are working over the digital products are:
+So, the directions in which we are working over digital products are:

-The first two of the mentioned points are actually represented with the products by Tubik team we are happy to announce.
-“Content” direction is presented with recently launched website Design4Users and “Entertainment” direction is presented with an application ToonUp which is really close to its release.
+The first two of the mentioned points are actually represented with the products by the Tubik team we are happy to announce in 2016.
+“Content” direction is presented with recently launched website Design4Users and “Entertainment” direction is presented with an application Toonie which is really close to its release.

-Toonie is a brand new alarm application for iPhones designed and developed by Tubik team.
+Toonie is a brand new alarm application for iPhones designed and developed by the Tubik team.
 At the moment it is being prepared to release and its live version is coming up very soon.
-In this case, we have set the purpose to combine functionality with entertainment and support the product of everyday use with stylish graphics, which have been recognized our house specialty by a great deal of clients, and gamification elements.
+In this case, we have set the purpose to combine functionality with entertainment and support the product of everyday use with stylish graphics, which have been recognized as our house specialty by a lot of clients, and gamification elements.